 If you think your crawl space needs to be encapsulated, the process is less extensive than you might think.
 Here’s a quick overview of how it works:

 - First, professionals (likely a contractor) will assess your crawl space to see if they believe encapsulation can benefit you.

-- They will then make necessary repairs and remove old insulation that may have gotten damaged and replace it.
-Bonus: This can lower your heating and cooling costs and make your home more energy-efficient.
+- They will then make necessary repairs, remove old insulation that may have gotten damaged, and replace it.
+Bonus: This can lower heating and cooling costs and make your home more energy-efficient.

-- Next, the professionals will lay down a high-quality, polyethylene vapor barrier to keep out all moisture.
+- Next, the professionals will lay down a high-quality polyethylene vapor barrier to remove moisture.

 - The professionals may install vents to bring air into the crawl space and an exhaust fan to circulate it, then tape up gaps between the barrier and the vent to ensure a tight seal.